 Budget discussions focused on the maximum sum available (up to £10 million) and the research and drugs costs.

-Public Health England reported that all specialised genitourinary medicine clinics (that is, level 3 sexual health clinics) were written to with information on the trial and have received notification from only one clinic to opt out.
+PHE reported that all specialised genitourinary medicine clinics (that is, level 3 sexual health clinics) were written to with information on the trial and have received notification from only one clinic to opt out.
 All other respondents have demonstrated a willingness to be included as a trial site.

 The importance of including laypeople at all levels of governance and decision-making was discussed and agreed.
 A recruitment process is underway to ensure lay representation at future meetings of the PrEP Programme Oversight Board and any working groups.
 Paul Martin of the LGBT Foundation has agreed to be an interim lay member until appointments are made.

 The need to ensure regular communications with stakeholders was discussed and the Board committed to producing an update following each meeting.
 A frequently asked questions document to address some of the more detailed queries that have been received will be available shortly.